 Xiaohongshu (aka Red)

-Xiaohongshu was one of our “5 Chinese Social Media Apps Marketers Should Use in 2018”, and it’s still on our list because it’s on the hyper-growth track for 2019.
+Xiaohongshu was one of our “5 Chinese Social Media Apps Marketers Should Use in 2018”, and it’s still on our list of Chinese social media apps marketers should use in 2021 because it’s on the hyper-growth track for 2021.
 In the last year, the platform has more than doubled its registered users to 150M and has nearly tripled in monthly active users (MAU) to 30M.
 And the platform still has plenty of ability to grow with help from an Alibaba-led $300 million investment round completed earlier this year in June.

 Even though Xiaohongshu has become all the buzz with KOL marketers, the majority of brands still don’t fully understand what the platform is all about.
 Most brand marketers focus too heavily on its e-commerce features.
 The truth is, the power of Xiaohongshu lays in its social recommendation engine that searches user-generated product reviews.
 In the era of increasingly short and shallow content, the in-depth, informative posts found on Xiaohongshu are a fresh breath of air for overwhelmed consumers who are trying to figure out what to buy.